PAYG withholding reference

 How fortnightly PAYG withholding works

-Every time you receive your fortnightly pay, your employer withholds an amount for tax based on ATO tax tables.
-This is called PAYG (Pay As You Go) withholding.
+Every time you receive your fortnightly pay, your employer withholds an amount for tax based on ATO tax tables (PAYG withholding).
 The withheld amount goes to the ATO throughout the year, reducing or eliminating the tax you owe at tax time.

 The amount withheld depends on: